Livermush: Overview

 Livermush is composed of pig liver, pig head parts such as snouts and ears, cornmeal and seasonings.
 It is commonly spiced with pepper and sage.
 The meat ingredients are all cooked and then ground, after which the cornmeal and seasoning is added.
 The final mixture is formed into blocks which are then refrigerated.
 It typically has a low fat content and a high protein content.

 It is a regional cuisine that is commonly found in the western part of North Carolina, as well as being noticeably present in central North Carolina.
 It is also consumed in other parts of the state, and is available in some areas in other states as well, such as Georgia, Virginia and areas in Florida.
 Livermush is mass-produced in Shelby, North Carolina by two meat packing companies, Jenkins Foods and Mack’s Liver Mush and Meat Co., who distribute it to various states.

 It is cooked by cutting a slice off of a premade loaf and frying it.
 At breakfast it is served alongside grits and eggs.
 For lunch it can be made into a sandwich with mayonnaise, grape jelly or mustard, either fried, or left cold.
 As livermush's popularity has risen, it has appeared as an ingredient in dishes such as omelettes and pizzas.

 History

 It has been suggested that livermush derives from scrapple, and likely originated from German settlers who traveled south through the Appalachian Mountains in the 1700s.
 These German immigrants ate pon hoss, a spiced pork and buckwheat mixture that evolved into livermush.
 Livermush became popular in factory towns, where workers needed affordable, premade food.
+The dish experienced a resurgence during the Great Depression.
 In the 1930s and 1940s, a five-pound portion of livermush cost around 10 cents.
-The dish experienced a resurgence during the Great Depression.

-Today, by law in North Carolina, genuine livermush must consist of at least 30% pig liver.
+In North Carolina today, genuine livermush must consist of at least 30% pig liver by law.